Diocese of Paterson: 1700 to 1800

-Although the British Provinces of East New Jersey and West New Jersey were not officially welcoming to Catholics, they tended to ignore their presence.
+Although the British Provinces of East Jersey and West Jersey were not officially welcoming to Catholics, they tended to ignore their presence.
 During the mid 1700s, priests would periodically visit German Catholic workers at the iron mills in Passaic County.
 The first parish in New Jersey, Saint Joseph’s, was established in West Milford in 1765.

 The assistance of Catholic French troops during the American Revolution helped to abate anti-Catholic sentiment in all of the 13 original colonies.
 In 1784, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.
 In 1789, the same pope raised this prefecture to the Diocese of Baltimore.

 1800 to 1900

 As the population of the United States grew, the Vatican in 1808 established the Dioceses of Philadelphia and New York.
-In 1820, Bishop John Connolly of New York sent Reverend Richard Bulger to Paterson to serve as first resident priest in New Jersey.
+In 1820, Bishop John Connolly of New York sent Richard Bulger to Paterson to serve as first resident priest in New Jersey.
 In 1821, Bulger established St. John the Baptist Church, the first church of any denomination in Paterson.
 Waves of Irish and German Catholic immigrants flooded into the area during the mid-1800s.

 In 1853, the Vatican erected the Diocese of Newark from the Archdiocese of New York and the Diocese of Philadelphia.
 The Paterson area would remain part of the Diocese of Newark for the next 84 years.
-In 1867, the Sisters of Charity of Saint Elizabeth founded St. Joseph's Hospital in Paterson.
+In 1867, the Sisters of Charity of Saint Elizabeth founded St. Joseph's Hospital in Paterson.It is today St. Joseph's University Medical Center.

 Sacred Heart Church, the first Catholic church in Clifton, was dedicated in 1897.
-That same year, St. Mary's Hospital opened in Passaic.
+That same year, St. Mary's Hospital opened in Passaic.It is today St. Mary's General Hospital.
 The College of Saint Elizabeth in Morris Township was founded in 1899 by the Sisters of Charity of Saint Elizabeth.
 It was one of the first Catholic colleges in the United States to award degrees to women.
 It is today Saint Elizabeth University.